-If you’ve visited our blog before, you know that we are big fans of Words Their Way (shortened to WTW).
-This is an assessment-based, differentiated, leveled approach to spelling and word work.
+Around here we are big fans of Words Their Way, an assessment-based, differentiated, leveled approach to spelling and word work.

-Here’s a little background on our experience with the WTW program:
+Here’s a little background on our experience with the Words Their Way program:

 - It’s encouraged, not required in our district.
 Teachers can implement the program however they see fit.

 - Heidi has taken some trainings but most of our know-how is from the book and trial and error.

 - We use the sorts weekly but we do not use the program for spelling.
 Visit our post about Chunk Spelling to learn more about the approach we use.

 Hopefully this post will give you some insight and tips if you’re looking to learn how to implement and organize Words Their Way in your classroom.

 DISCLAIMER: At this time, we no longer use Words Their Way.
 We now use Word Play, a word study program that incorporates differentiated word sorting and other elements like chunk spelling.
 Some of those activities and games would make great companion resources to Words Their Way.

 But we will always keep this post available to you as a resource!

-To begin using WTW, we recommend that you gather some supplies.
+To begin using Words Their Way, we recommend that you gather some supplies.

 - The Words Their Way book is a must.
 If you are teaching early childhood, we recommend Words Their Way for PreK-K book.

 - You may have access to the sort books at your school.
 If you don’t you will want the sort books as well.
 The sort books in order from easy to advanced are: Letter and Picture Sorts for Emergent Spellers, Letter Name- Alphabetic Spellers, Within Word Patterns Spellers, Syllables and Affixes Spellers, Derivational Relations Spellers.
 In 2nd grade, we usually only needed the Letter Name- Alphabetic, Within Word Patterns, and Syllables and Affixes sort books.